 5 Best Practices for Providing Culturally Sensitive Care

-Caring for someone whose culture is different from your own can be intimidating.
-As healthcare professionals, we want to feel confident in our ability to meet the needs of patients with advanced illnesses and their families.
-Unfamiliar perspectives or cultural norms about end-of-life care and death can quickly remind us how much we have to learn.
+After all, caring for someone whose culture is different from your own can be intimidating.
+And caring for patients with advanced illnesses can be especially sensitive: Unfamiliar perspectives or cultural norms about death and dying can quickly remind us how much we have to learn.